3squ/TikTok-Follower-Scraper/README.md

 - Automated Scraping: Uses Selenium WebDriver to scrape follower counts from TikTok profiles.
 - Data Export: Stores data in an Excel file (TikTok_Followers.xlsx) and appends new entries without overwriting existing records.
 - Backup System: Automatically creates timestamped backups of the Excel file during each run.
+- Skips Previously Checked Users: Automatically skips usernames that have already been processed in the past, saving time and avoiding duplication.
 - User Interaction:
   - Filter profiles by follower count ranges.
   - Open TikTok profiles in your default browser with a customizable delay.